maflcko/b-c-gui-translations-review/reviews/lt.md

         <translation>Naudojant backbackfee gali būti siunčiamas sandoris, kuris užtruks kelias valandas ar dienas (arba niekada), kad patvirtintų.
 Apsvarstykite galimybę pasirinkti mokestį rankiniu būdu arba palaukite, kol patvirtinsite visą grandinę.</translation>

 YES
-The term "backbackfee" in the translation is incorrect and looks like a typographical error or mistranslation of "fallbackfee."
-Additionally, the phrase "kad patvirtintų" is incorrect in this context; it should reflect that the transaction will take time to be confirmed (i.e., passive voice, "kad bus patvirtintas").
-Also, the polite imperative form "apsvarstykite galimybę" is somewhat awkward here; a better phrasing would be more natural in Lithuanian.
+There are multiple issues in the translation:
+1. Typo: "backbackfee" should be "fallbackfee" or a correct Lithuanian equivalent.
+The original term should be kept ("fallbackfee", as there is no standard Lithuanian equivalent).
+2. The phrase "kad patvirtintų" is grammatically awkward in this sentence and does not accurately render "to confirm".
+Better: "kad būtų patvirtintas" (so that the transaction is confirmed), or "kad būtų patvirtinta" referring to the action.
+3. The sentence about waiting until validating the complete chain should be improved for clarity in Lithuanian.

 Correct translation:
-Naudojant fallbackfee gali būti išsiųstas sandoris, kurio patvirtinimas užtruks kelias valandas ar dienas (arba niekada).
-Apsvarstykite galimybę pasirinkti mokestį rankiniu būdu arba palaukite, kol bus patvirtinta visa grandinė.
+Naudojant fallbackfee gali būti išsiųsta transakcija, kurios patvirtinimas gali užtrukti kelias valandas, dienas ar net niekada neįvykti.
+Apsvarstykite galimybę pasirinkti mokestį rankiniu būdu arba palaukite, kol patvirtinsite visą blokų grandinę.
 ```

 ```
         <source>Add Recipient</source>
         <translation>A Pridėti gavėją</translation>

 YES
-The translation contains an unnecessary and incorrect leading "A".
-The correct translation for "Add Recipient" in Lithuanian is simply "Pridėti gavėją".

-Correct translation:
+There is an erroneous "A" at the beginning of the translation which does not belong there.
+The correct translation into Lithuanian is:

 Pridėti gavėją
 ```